bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 it out yet.

-Let's take a look at the same visualization as above from the SHAP Python package [3] in Figure 2.
+Let's take a look at the same visualization as above but from the visualization that the SHAP Python package [3] provides (Figure 2):

 .. figure:: /images/shap_values2.png
   :width: 800px